-The list of social media channels that you can advertise on is long, but the biggest players you should consider are, of course: Facebook, Instagram, Twitter, LinkedIn, YouTube, Snapchat, and Pinterest.
+The list of social media channels that you can advertise on is long, but the biggest players you should consider are, of course, Facebook, Instagram, Twitter, LinkedIn, YouTube, Snapchat, and Pinterest.

 We’re not going to get into specific performance marketing campaign structures for each platform individually, but take into account the following best practices:

-- Create specific target audiences by immersing in the targeting options each social network provides.
+- Create specific target audiences by immersing them in the targeting options each social network provides.
 You’re going to twist the dials forward as you hone your audience farther.